-A trigger defines how leads enter your automation.
+A trigger defines when leads enter your automation.

 You can choose any of the following triggers –